pingforhelp/BCA/docs/computer-sci/Out.md

 # Why Memory Hierarchy is
 Required in the System?
 Memory Hierarchy helps in optimizing the memory available in the computer.
-There are ++multiple levels present in the memory, each one having a different size, different cost, etc. Some types of memory like cache, and main memory are faster as compared to other types of memory but they are having a little less size and are also costly whereas some memory has a++
+There are ++multiple levels present in the memory, each one having a different size, different cost, etc... ++Some types of memory like cache, and main memory are faster as compared to other types of memory but they are having a little less size and are also costly whereas some memory has alittle higher storage value, but they are a little slower.
+Accessing of data is not similar in all types of memory, some have faster access whereas some have slower access.++

+# Types of Memory Hierarchy

 # Types of Computers
 Computer are generally classified by speed, memory size and power consumption